Hairspray (2007 film): Plot

 Tracy introduces Seaweed to Penny, and the two become smitten.
 Later, Seaweed and his younger sister Little Inez take Tracy, Penny, and Link to a party at Maybelle's store.
-Edna finds Tracy there and tries taking her home, but Maybelle convinces her to stay, and tells her to take pride in herself.
-At the party, Maybelle informs everyone that Velma has cancelled "Negro Day", and Tracy suggests that they march for integration.
-Link is unwilling to jeopardize his career by marching, straining his relationship with Tracy.
-Edna returns to her husband Wilbur's shop, but Velma gets there first, and tries to seduce him.
-After accusing Wilbur of infidelity, Edna forbids Tracy to be on the show, which was Velma’s intention.
-She changes her mind after she and Wilbur reconcile.
+Amber anonymously calls Edna and divulges Tracy's whereabouts.
+Edna rushes to the store and attempts to take Tracy home immediately, but Maybelle convinces her to stay and take pride in herself.
+After Maybelle sadly informs everyone that Velma has canceled Negro Day, Tracy suggests they march for integration.
+Link, unwilling to endanger his career, apologizes to Tracy and explains that he is scheduled to sing in front of talent scouts at the pageant.

+Edna returns to her husband Wilbur's shop, but Velma gets there first and tries to seduce him.
+Though he remains impervious to Velma's advances, Edna arrives to see Velma forcing him into a compromising position and furiously storms out.
+After accusing Wilbur of infidelity and changing the locks, Edna forbids Tracy to be on the show, but changes her mind after reconciling with Wilbur.

 The next morning, Tracy sneaks out of the house to join the protest, which is halted by a police roadblock.
-The protesters engage in a brawl, while Tracy runs to the Pingletons' home, where Penny allows her to hide in a fallout shelter.
-However, Penny's mother Prudy reports Tracy to the police and ties her daughter to her bed for "harboring a fugitive".
+The protesters engage in a brawl, while Tracy runs to the Pingletons' home, where Penny hides her in a fallout shelter.
+However, Penny's staunchly religious mother Prudy reports Tracy to the police and ties Penny to her bed for "harboring a fugitive".
 Having been bailed out by Wilbur, Seaweed and his friends help Tracy and Penny escape.
-Link visits Tracy's house to find her, and realizes that he loves her.
+Link visits Tracy's house to find her, realizing that he loves her.
 Seaweed and Penny also acknowledge their love during the escape.

-With the pageant underway, Velma assigns police officers to guard the WYZT studio to prevent Tracy from entering.
-She also rigs the pageant tallies to guarantee that Amber will win.
-Penny arrives at the pageant with Edna, while Wilbur, Seaweed, and the Negro Day kids help Tracy infiltrate the studio.
-Link breaks away from Amber to dance with Tracy; later, he pulls Little Inez to the stage to dance in the pageant.
+With the pageant underway, Velma assigns police officers to guard the WYZT studio to prevent Tracy from entering and rigs the pageant tallies to guarantee Amber's victory.
+Penny arrives at the pageant with Edna, while Wilbur, Seaweed, and the Negro Day youths help Tracy infiltrate the studio.
+Link breaks away from Amber to dance with Tracy; later, he pulls Inez to the stage to dance in the pageant.

-Amber's attempt to re-claim her championship crown fails.
-Little Inez wins the pageant after a late surge of support, successfully integrating The Corny Collins Show.
-Velma tells Amber about her rigging scheme in front of a camera manned by Edna, resulting in her firing.
-The Corny Collins Show set turns into a celebration as Tracy and Link kiss.
+Amber's attempt to reclaim her championship crown fails.
+Inez wins the pageant after a late surge of support, successfully integrating the program.
+Edna mans a camera to film Velma revealing her rigging scheme to Amber, resulting in Velma's dismissal.
+The set turns into a celebration as Tracy and Link cement their love by kissing.